Sprouts Farmers (SFM) Gains As Market Dips: What You Should Know

-Sprouts Farmers (SFM) ended the recent trading session at $110.97, demonstrating a +0.51% swing from the preceding day's closing price.
-The stock outperformed the S&P 500, which registered a daily loss of 0.93%.
-At the same time, the Dow lost 0.41%, and the tech-heavy Nasdaq lost 1.53%.

-Prior to today's trading, shares of the natural and organic food retailer had gained 6.11% over the past month.
-This has outpaced the Retail-Wholesale sector's gain of 5.61% and the S&P 500's gain of 2.17% in that time.
+Coming into today, shares of the natural and organic food retailer had gained 14.24% in the past month.
+In that same time, the Retail-Wholesale sector gained 7.74%, while the S&P 500 gained 4.3%.

-Investors will be eagerly watching for the performance of Sprouts Farmers in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on October 30, 2024.
-The company's upcoming EPS is projected at $0.75, signifying a 15.38% increase compared to the same quarter of the previous year.
+The investment community will be closely monitoring the performance of Sprouts Farmers in its forthcoming earnings report.
+The company is scheduled to release its earnings on October 30, 2024.
+The company is expected to report EPS of $0.75, up 15.38% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $1.87 billion, up 8.9% from the year-ago period.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $3.37 per share and revenue of $7.5 billion.
-These totals would mark changes of +18.66% and +9.63%, respectively, from last year.
+SFM's full-year Zacks Consensus Estimates are calling for earnings of $3.37 per share and revenue of $7.5 billion.
+These results would represent year-over-year changes of +18.66% and +9.63%, respectively.

-Any recent changes to analyst estimates for Sprouts Farmers should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors should also note any recent changes to analyst estimates for Sprouts Farmers.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-Currently, Sprouts Farmers is carrying a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+As of now, Sprouts Farmers holds a Zacks Rank of #2 (Buy).

-In terms of valuation, Sprouts Farmers is currently trading at a Forward P/E ratio of 32.76.
-This denotes a premium relative to the industry's average Forward P/E of 16.08.
+In terms of valuation, Sprouts Farmers is presently being traded at a Forward P/E ratio of 33.5.
+This signifies a premium in comparison to the average Forward P/E of 16.14 for its industry.

-Meanwhile, SFM's PEG ratio is currently 3.14.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As of the close of trade yesterday, the Food - Natural Foods Products industry held an average PEG ratio of 2.
+Also, we should mention that SFM has a PEG ratio of 3.21.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+The Food - Natural Foods Products industry had an average PEG ratio of 2.04 as trading concluded yesterday.

 The Food - Natural Foods Products industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 166, positioning it in the bottom 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America